Animal Instincts (film): Release and reception

 Animal Instincts was rated R in the United States for explicit sexual material and profanity.
 Similar ratings were bestowed on the film in Australia under the Office of Film and Literature Classification Rating Board (for "high level sexual material") and the British Board of Film Classification (BBFC) Rating System Network.

 Animal Instincts was given mixed to substandard reviews by audience and film critics.
 Under Rotten Tomatoes, the audience gave the film only a 14% rating.
-Radio Times magazine gave two out of five stars to the film, describing it as "the thriller that made Shannon Whirry a favourite of the top-shelf brigade", and writing "Director Gregory Hippolyte, who became one of the genre's leading directors, presents the many couplings with some panache, but he can't hide the fact that this is really just Emmanuelle for the 1990s."
+Radio Times magazine gave two out of five stars to the film, describing it as "the thriller that made Shannon Whirry a favourite of the top-shelf brigade", and calling it Emmanuelle of the 1990s.